IJIJI/flitsfiets/README.md

 - Mailing: Manages mailing to users.
 - Authentication: Handles authentication and authorization using JWT tokens.

+### Communication

+For the communication between services both REST requests and messages through RabbitMQ are used.
+For all changes to the data of a service it owns a REST request is used. e.g. Create a new user.
+For all other communication messages are used.
+For example, when a user is created: The user is broadcast for services to update their user repositories and the welcome email is sent from that.

 # Development

 To get started in developing this project you should look at the [Development](./app/) documentation.